 7. Drug testing during treatment is important.

 Drugs are found everywhere, even in drug treatment.
-Whether treatment is offered on an outpatient, inpatient or in a jail drugs are available to individuals in treatment.
-This puts individuals in treatment at risk for reusing even while in treatment.
+Whether treatment is offered on an outpatient, inpatient basis, or in a jail, drugs are available to individuals in treatment.
+This puts addicts in treatment at risk for reusing even while they are undergoing treatment.
 It also means that every individual in treatment should be monitored for drug treatment on an ongoing basis.
-In this manner treatment, plans may be modified to increase the chance of ultimate success.
+In this manner, treatment plans may be modified to increase the chance of success in recovery.

 8. Alcoholics and addicts with mental health disorders should be treated for both at the same time.

 An alcoholic or addict who also has a mental health disorder is said to have “co-occurring” disorders.
-In the past, the question has sometimes been should the person be treated for the mental health problem or the addiction first.
+In the past, there has been some uncertainty about whether a person with co-occurring disorders should be treated for the mental health problem or the addiction first.
 People may be using drugs to deal with the mental health problem or they may have the mental health issue because of their drug use.
-The most effective way to deal with these two “co-occurring” disorders and deal with the addiction is to treat them at the same time.
+The most effective way to deal with the two co-occurring disorders is to treat them at the same time.

 10. Don’t give up.

-As with other chronic illnesses, relapses can occur during or after successful treatment episodes.
-Addicted individuals may need lengthy treatment and more than one time in treatment before they can enjoy long-term abstinence and full restoration to a drug free life.
-The period after treatment is just as important as being in treatment.
-Finding support and continuous work to stay drug free will be necessary.
-Apart from the prescribed medicines more efficient treatment is necessary to overcome this complex drug addiction problem.
+As with other chronic illnesses, relapses in sober recovery can occur during or after successful treatment.
+Addicted individuals may need lengthier treatment and more than one time in treatment before they can enjoy long-term abstinence and full restoration to a drug-free life.
+The period after treatment is just as important as the period during active treatment.
+Finding support and continually working to stay drug free and alcohol free will be necessary for true recovery, especially in the long term.
+Even if relapses do occur, it is important to return to treatment to try again, and never to give up on the goal of reaching longstanding sober recovery.